 5. Waterproof Camera

-If your fly fisher isn’t into creating a bunch of videos, a GoPro is overkill.
+If your fly fisher isn’t into creating a bunch of videos, a GoPro action camera is overkill.
 But a waterproof camera?
-Spot on.
+Spot on for a wider variety of fly fishers.
 A good waterproof camera will let a fly fisher shoot video of a beautiful fish — including underwater release shots — as well take photos of the brilliant landscapes they visit.
-We can’t recommend waterproof cameras enough.
-They are rugged marvels of engineering that capture memories and let you share them, too.
-The Olympus TG-870 is our current favorite because it offers a sweet blend of easy-to-use features and an optical zoom lens.
-Snag the Olympus Tough Sports Holder for on-the-water access.
-Waterproof cameras make great fly fishing gifts for active fly fishers.
-(Note: If you want a waterproof camera that can also shoot 4K video, check out our best waterproof camera guide.)
+What really sets a good waterproof camera apart from an action video camera — or a smartphone camera — is the optical zoom lens.
+The zoom lens lets you snap photos of deer crossing the stream that you can actually see in the photo later.
+The Olympus Tough TG-5 (read our review here) is our favorite because it starts up very fast, shoots great video and does everything pretty darn well — including up close macro photographs of cool insects like stoneflies, caddis flies and mayflies.
+Waterproof cameras make particularly great fly fishing gifts for active fly fishers.

 - Fishpond Slippery Rock Wading Staff